OfferUp Review: Is It Worth It to Sell Your Stuff?

 4. Trove Market

-Trove Market is similar to Etsy in that they focus on “unique treasures” that have to do with decorating your home.
+Trove Market is similar to Etsy in that it focuses on “unique treasures” related to decorating your home.

 It might be a great place to list some of your vintage or antique furniture for local buyers to find.
 You can also ship items online (given that they are on the small side).
 Trove also allows buyers and sellers to make transactions with credit cards.